Rigidity of GAP elements in contact

 This article will be general in nature.
 If you want to learn more specific things for NX Nastran (and Femap to a certain degree) – read the full “geek version” here.

 This is the first type of material nonlinearity.
 It is dedicated only to isotropic materials.
-A nonlinear elastic material will not yield, which means that however high the load will be, after taking that load away the material will return to initial state without any permanent deformations.
-It also does not show strain hardening (after several times of loading-unloading cycles it acts the same).
+A nonlinear elastic material will not yield, which means that however high the load will be, after taking that load away the material will return to its initial state without any permanent deformations.
+It also does not show strain hardening (after several times loading-unloading cycles it acts the same).

-If you will have cyclic loads in your analysis, defining hardening rule is a good idea.
-Most common possibilities are:
+If you will have cyclic loads in your analysis, defining the hardening rule is a good idea.
+The most common possibilities are:

-This is the more advanced option than bilinear material described previously.
+This is the more advanced option than the bilinear material described previously.
 A lot of settings remain the same (yield criterion, hardening rule, initial yield point).
-Instead of work hardening slope H you have to define a curve showing the multilinear relation between stress and strain.
+Instead of work hardening slope H, you have to define a curve showing the multilinear relation between stress and strain.

 The stress-strain curve for this type of material must be defined starting in (ε=0; σ=0) point.
 The second point on the curve should be at initial yield (ε1; σy) for von Mises and Tresca.
 For Mohr – Coulomb and Drucker – Prager models this second point should be (ε1; 2c).
-The slope of the line connection those first 2 data points must equal to the value of E (different codes react differently if the data are mismatched).
+The slope of the line connecting those first 2 data points must equal the value of E (different codes react differently if the data are mismatched).
 Work hardening slope Hk for each following step is calculated as follows:

 where is a plastic strain in point k.